KMR-zoar/thinkBackOnEdit/README.md

 `npm run start -- "k_zoar"`

 Load result.geojson with your QA tool.

+...But wait a minute, could you be able to improve all its QA tasks?
+Keep it in an amount that allows you to complete all of the tasks when you import to a QA tool.
+A large number of tasks have already been registered for prominent tools.

 ---
 2019 K'z Minor Release - Zoar